btungut/azure-devops-agent-on-kubernetes/chart/README.md

 ### Agent authentication parameters

 > :warning: Helm chart provides two option for authentication.
-Please use only one them.
+Please use only one of them.

 | Name                | Description                                           | Value                 |
 | ------------------- | ----------------------------------------------------- | --------------------- |